 Firstly it’s important to remember that your hamster’s cage needs to be kept in a position where your pet gets used to humans being around, but where its sleep will not be disturbed during the day.
 Then you need to ensure that your hamster has a cosy place to sleep.
 This provides your pet with the safe and secluded space it needs when it’s snoozing.

 Bedding is also essential in order for your hamster to enjoy its sleep.
 Hamsters love making their own little bed.
-All you need to do is supply the raw materials, such a shredded kitchen towel and fresh hay.
+All you need to do is provide a bedding material We recommend these great options:

 You should not give your hamster fluffy bedding as it can be a choking hazard!